 The government of the Russian Federation and Russian oil and gas companies may exert a significant degree of influence in the region.
 Russian regulations and policies may have a significant impact on the market prices of natural gas in the Company's current markets.
 Actions taken by Russian authorities and companies may also have an impact on the Company's ability to provide its products to market although this is mitigated by the Group's oil product exports to other markets and the planned natural gas pipelines from Central Asia to the People's Republic of China.
-Actions taken by the Russian government and competitors in Russia may be unpredictable and would be out of the Group's control.
+Actions taken by the Group's control.
 There is no guarantee that actions taken by Russian and other foreign entities will not have a material adverse effect on the Company's prospects and the trading price of the Ordinary Shares.

-Foreign Currency and Fiscal Matters
+Foreign Currency and Other Financial Risks